jo47011/knx-converter/README.md

 Due to a general architecture change of the knx binding you only get events in OpenHAB if the item in KNX changes.
 Furthermore you will not get any events from wall mounted switches or alike.
 To overcome this problem you need so called control items.
 These will be created by this script automatically.
-See below and the example folder for details.
+See below for details.

-If you have an OH Item (group address) with exactly one *actor* assigned the correct device ID will be used in the thing file and items file.
+If you have an OH Item (group address) with exactly one *actor* assigned in your ETS the correct device ID will be used in the thing file and items file.
 If there is more than one actor in ETS assigned (e.g. ALL_LIGHTS_SWITCH) it will be added to the generic device.

-If one or more *control*, like a wall mounted switch) is assigned in the ETS a *control* item is created in the generic section and will be added to your items file directly below the main item.
+If one or more *control* (e.g. a wall mounted switch) is assigned in the ETS a *control* item is created in the generic section and will be added to your items file directly below the main item.

 All other items read from your ETS file which are not used in your items files will be written to an alternative file.